MukundanHari/IEEESSCSpowdermotorizedstirandsiftproject/README.md

 - `/Images` – Photos of the completed project
 - `/Videos` – Project demonstrations

-The mechanisms in the project are explained in `/Arduino`
+The mechanisms in the project are explained in the README.MD of `/Arduino`.